-- DMI (CAS: 80-73-9) is a likely candidate for a proposal for harmonised classification as it is self-classified as Repro Cat.
+- NEP (CAS: 2687-91-4) is a likely candidate for inclusion in a grouped Annex XV Restriction dossier and restriction proposal as it also has an EU harmonised classification as Repro Cat.
+1B like DMAC; - DMI (CAS: 80-73-9) is a likely candidate for a proposal for harmonised classification as it is self-classified as Repro Cat.
 2 and is structurally related to DMAC.
 Harmonised classification for reproductive toxicity as such is however not a prerequisite for proposing a restriction.
-Therefore, the substance is further considered for grouping; - MVAC (CAS: 3195-78-6) is considered a likely candidate for screening for further evaluation (compliance check or substance evaluation) but not for inclusion in a grouped Annex XV Restriction dossier, as it, based on an initial assessment of QSARs, does not have an alert for reproductive toxicity and carries no (self) classification for reproductive toxicity.
+Therefore, the substance is not further considered for grouping;

+• MVAC (CAS: 3195-78-6) is considered a likely candidate for screening for further evaluation (compliance check or substance evaluation) but not for inclusion in a grouped Annex XV Restriction dossier, as it, based on an initial assessment of QSARs, does not have an alert for reproductive toxicity and carries no (self) classification for reproductive toxicity.
 Furthermore, according to the public information on the ECHA website MVAC is used only in closed system industrial settings (including formulation), which renders the potential for exposure limited.
 Further evaluation in compliance check of substance evaluation processes could focus on the justification behind self-classifications as STOT-RE Cat.
-1; - DMF (CAS: 68-12-2) and NMP (CAS: 872-50-4) are not further assessed as a REACH restriction with mandatory DNELs is already adopted for these substances.
+1.

 Based on the RMOA conclusions MVAC is not included in this restriction proposal.
 NEP and DMI are considered for grouping in addition to DMAC.
 The potential for worker exposure and the scale at which exposure may occur are estimated by collecting information on the uses from the available Chemical Safety Reports of registrants.
-Subsequently, information on the hazard profile of NEP and DMI specifically focusing on DNELs for workers is collected.
+Subsequently, information on the hazard profile of NEP and DMI specifically focussing on DNELs for workers is collected.
 An initial comparison of registrant DNELs with RIVM preliminary assessment and any available (indicative) OEL is made.
 The risk for workers which is not adequately controlled is identified.
-This is based on screening worker risk assessment focusing on finding the most critical human health endpoint, establishing preliminary DNELs for worker dermal and inhalation exposure and comparing these with DNELs applied by registrants and downstream users.
+This is based on screening worker risk assessment focussing on finding the most critical human health endpoint, establishing preliminary DNELs for worker dermal and inhalation exposure and comparing these with DNELs applied by registrants and downstream users.
 In addition, inhalation DNELs are compared with available (indicative) OELs for the substance.